 OVERVIEW: The Bernard Osher Foundation provides scholarships and grants for integrative medicine, continuing education for people over 50, and local arts and education groups.

 FUNDING AREAS: Scholarships, higher education, education for adults 50+, integrative medicine, local arts, local education

-One particularly interesting aspect of BOF’s funding is its Lifelong Learning Institutes, which exist on the campuses of at least 119 higher education institutions in the U.S. This effort began back in 2000 to benefit older adults, many of whom have retired but still find joy in learning.
+One interesting aspect of BOF’s funding is its Lifelong Learning Institutes, which exist on the campuses of at least 122 higher education institutions in the U.S. This effort began in 2000 to benefit older adults, many of whom have retired but still find joy in learning.
 One of the first examples of a successful program was at the Institute of Lifelong Learning at the University of San Francisco; following soon after were Sonoma State University, the California State University, and the University of California systems.
-This is what BOF looks for in lifelong learning programs: non-credit educational programs specifically designed for seasoned adults aged 50 and older; strong support from the leadership of the university or college; a diverse repertoire of intellectually stimulating courses; robust volunteer leadership; established mechanisms for evaluating participant satisfaction with educational offerings; and sound organizational structure.
+For younger students, BOF supports scholarship programs at over 250 colleges and universities.
+Most of these are located in California and Maine.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)